gabriel-ferreira-da-silva/Device-Driver-Miscellaneous/README.md

 # Device-Driver-Miscellaneous
-Sources, tutorials,examples and templates to study and develop device drivers and linux
+Sources, tutorials,examples and templates to study and develop device drivers for linux